Newman5/numbers-game/README.md

 ### 🌏 License & Credits

 This project is open-source and educational.
 Audio by contributors remains under their chosen license (default CC BY 4.0 unless noted).
+See [LICENSE.md](LICENSE.md)

-Todo:
+### Todo

-repeat number sound
+* repeat number sound
-a running list of correct and incorrect answers - streaks and common mistakes - toggle to see the last one or a long list of past answers
+* a running list of correct and incorrect answers - streaks and common mistakes - toggle to see the last one or a long list of past answers